altai-ui/qui-max/docs/components/QCheckbox.md

 ### Default

-Defines the text of the checkbox label, like [label](#label) prop does it.
+Defines the text of the checkbox label, like [label](#label) prop does.
 Just put the label text between QCheckbox tags.

 ```vue
 <q-checkbox>Label</q-checkbox>